 Secure fencing also protects pets from outside threats such as coyotes, skunks and other dogs.

-Airedale dogs get along well with children and are great pets for them.
+Airedale dogs get along very well with children and are great pets for them.
 They are patient and gentle and love a game - several in fact!

 However, it bears mentioning that Airedale Terriers are very strong dogs and really get involved in the excitement of play which could be overwhelming for toddlers.
 In this case, raising them from a puppy with very young ones would be best.